 New Brunswick Employment Trends

-The unemployment rate in New Brunswick was 6.7% as of May 2025, down 0.4% from the previous month.
-The unemployment rate stood 6.5% below the peak from June 2020 and is below the long-run average.
+The unemployment rate in New Brunswick was 6.9% as of June 2025, up 0.2% from the previous month.
+The unemployment rate stood 6.3% below the peak from June 2020 and is below the long-run average.

 Full-time employment has recovered since reaching a bottom in September 2024 and now stands at a record high.